joe-wayman/avotrex/README.md

 As this is version 1.3.1 of the package, it is possible that there are some bugs in places.
 Please report any issues to us via GitHub.

-Please see the accompanying paper (Sayol et al., in review) and package vignette for more detailed information regarding use of the package.
+Please see the accompanying paper (Sayol et al., 2024) and package vignette for more detailed information regarding use of the package.

 Sayol, F., J. P. Wayman, P. Dufour, and et al. 2024.
 “AVOTREX: A Global Dataset of Extinct Birds and Their Traits.”
-Journal Article.
-In Review.
+Global Ecology & Biogeography, 33, e13927.

 ## Installation